 - Use the spatula to spread the toffee mixture over all of the crackers so there are no bare spots.

 - Place into the preheated oven for 5 minutes.
 The toffee will be bubbly when you pull it out of the oven.

 - Let the toffee cool for 3 minutes.

-- Sprinkle the chopped almonds on top of the chocolate and let it set up.
-It took my chocolate about 2 - 3 hours to set up completely.
+- Sprinkle the festive sprinkles on top of the chocolate while it's still wet and let it set up, about 2 to 3 hours.

-- Chop the chocolate into triangles or squares depending on your preference.
+- Chop the chocolate into triangles or squares and store in an airtight container.

 (Nutrition facts are an estimate and not guaranteed to be accurate.
 Please see a registered dietitian for special diet advice.)

 This post was originally published January 4, 2016, but updated in December 2021 with recipe tweaks and additional information.